OctHe/ICE/InputMethod/README.md

-# Input Method
+## Input Method

 This README is related to the chinese input method.

-## OpenSUSE

-In OpenSUSE, the fcitx5 framework can be installed from the repository with command zypper
+In openSUSE, the fcitx5 framework can be installed from the repository with command `zypper`

     sudo zypper in fcitx5